 Survival Analysis for HTA

-This course aims to equip students with the necessary statistical skills so they can analyse and interpret survival data that are commonly used in health economic analyses within health technology assessments.
+Survival Analysis for HTA equips learners with the necessary statistical skills to analyse and interpret survival data commonly used in health economic analyses within health technology assessments.

 - Online Distance Learning (ODL)